-Anyone who wants to live to 100 — and enjoy good health as they age — will have something to learn in the 2017 Conference on Aging at Lynchburg College on June 6, 2017.
+Anyone who wants to live to 100 — and enjoy good health as they age — will have something to learn in the 2017 Conference on Aging at University of Lynchburg on June 6, 2017.

 The conference features a keynote lecture by Nick Buettner of Blue Zones, an organization that studies the common characteristics of communities with the greatest life expectancy.
 In “Blue Zones: Secrets for Living Longer, Better,” Buettner will cover nine common diet and lifestyle habits that have kept people spry past age 100.
 He also will debunk myths about aging.